Tonetfal/JKPS/README.md

 # Extra window with KPS

-This window can be used with greenscreen in order to show only the text.

 ![](Media/Preview-kps-window.gif)

 # Notes
-- Capture the program as a game in OBS, not as a window, until you want that the graphics will be updated
+- Capture the program as a game in OBS, not as a window.
 - To make the program work with green screen just change the "Background color" to 0,177,64.
 - BPM is not calculated immediately, it will be displayed correctly only after a second and 9 frames.
-To get the right BPM you must stream at least BPM / 15 notes.
+To get the right BPM you must stream at least "BPM / 15" notes.

 # [Themes](https://gist.github.com/JekiTheMonkey/727f57dcdecb76480b982f0fe479c5c1)